Administration

 • Equipment must undergo constant monitoring, calibration and maintenance.

-• Local health service policy should indicate whether volumetric infusion and external pressure or rapid infusion devices and blood warmers can be used, including in which situations they are appropriate.
-Devices must be validated by the manufacturer for the administration of blood products and used exactly as specified by the manufacturer.
+• Local health service policy should indicate whether volumetric infusion and external pressure or rapid infusion devices and blood warmers can be used, including in which clinical situations they are appropriate.

-Compatible fluids
+Compatible fluids:

 Pre-administration check of the patient, prescription and pack

-Each individual undertaking the administration of blood components should have an understanding of their roles and responsibilities.
+• Each individual undertaking the administration of blood components should have an understanding of their roles and responsibilities.

-Two staff members must independently perform uninterrupted checks at the patient’s side immediately prior to transfusion.
+• Two staff members must independently perform uninterrupted checks at the patient’s side immediately prior to transfusion.

-If there is any interruption or a delay, the checking process must be repeated.
+• If there is any interruption or a delay, the checking process must be repeated.

-Prior to administration, both clinicians must compare, confirm and be individually satisfied that this is the right pack for the right patient.
+• Prior to administration, both clinicians must compare, confirm and be individually satisfied that this is the right pack for the right patient.

-One of the two people involved in the checking process must spike and hang the blood component immediately after checking.
+• One of the two people involved in the checking process must spike and hang the blood component immediately after checking.

 Required checks